aerogear/aerogear-unifiedpush-java-client/README.md

+# aerogear-unifiedpush-java-client

-A Java API for sending Push Notifications with the [AeroGear UnifiedPush Sender](https://github.com/aerogear/aerogear-unified-push-server).
+A Java API for sending Push Notifications to the [AeroGear UnifiedPush Server](https://github.com/aerogear/aerogear-unifiedpush-server).

 ## Getting started